-PGM 4990 INDEPENDENT STUDY IN GOLF MANAGEMENT
+PGM 4990 INDEPENDENT STUDY IN GOLF MANAGEMENT 1-3 credits

 An opportunity for a well-qualified PGA Golf Management student to engage in a special research project.

-Prerequisite: approval by the faculty advisor, the supervising professor, the department chair, and the school dean before approval by Provost.
-Credit to be determined
+Prerequisite: approval by the faculty advisor, the supervising professor, the department chair, the school head, and the college dean before approval by Provost.
+Credits to be determined